 There are, however, plenty of opportunities to look at the way you take risks as an entrepreneur and decide how they have paid off for you.
-You’ll probably have time at the moment to review past projects, so take a look at the risks you chose to make and how they worked out.
-Are you particularly successful when you choose to take a certain type of risk (going with a gut feeling for example), or was it more a case of timing and being in the right place at the right time/
+You’ll probably have time at the moment to review past projects.
+Take a look at the risks you chose to make and how they worked out.
+Are you particularly successful when you choose to take a certain type of risk (going with a gut feeling for example)?
+Or was it more a case of timing and being in the right place at the right time?

-Risk taking is essential to making change and as entrepreneurs, we rely on people embracing change to keep opportunities flowing for our ideas.
+Risk taking is essential to making change and as entrepreneurs.
+We rely on people embracing change to keep opportunities flowing for our ideas.
 Learning when a risk is not worth taking is often seen as part of the experience we develop over the many business opportunities we encounter over our working lives.
-I know many entrepreneurs who have had to build and then re-build their businesses and it is seen as almost a badge of honour, that they came back and re-started.
-I have learned as much from the un-successful businesses I have launched over the past thirty years, as the profitable and successful ones.
+There are many entrepreneurs who have had to build and then re-build their businesses.
+It is seen as almost a badge of honour, that they came back and re-started.
+I have learned as much from the un-successful businesses over the past thirty years, as the profitable and successful ones.

 As leaders, it’s time to set an example

 The risk right now though, is about others.
-It’s about putting the vital workers who are keeping the country going, like those in the health service or those working in supermarkets, who we have to do our risk-assessments for.
-It will be a decision we all have to make, to put the greater good above all the rebellious instincts and thoughts we may have.
+It’s about protecting the vital workers who are keeping the country going.
+Like those in the health service or those working in supermarkets.
+These are who we have to do our risk-assessments for.
+This is a decision we all have to make, to put the greater good above all the rebellious instincts and thoughts we may have.
 It is time to be True Servant Leaders.

 Risk taking may be something we’ve all done to get to where we are, and I’d encourage you to be aware of that more than ever right now.
-Take the risks that are for others, take the risk of contacting an old friend and saying hi, even though it’s been so long you feel embarrassed.
-Take the risk of sending a love letter to someone you’ve been admiring from afar and let them know how you feel.
-Take the risk of approaching that business owner you admire, asking them to collaborate on a project together.
+Take the risks that are for the good of others.
+Like the risk of contacting an old friend and saying hi, even though it’s been so long you feel embarrassed.
+Or the risk of sending a love letter to someone you’ve been admiring from afar and let them know how you feel.
+How about the risk of approaching that business owner you admire, asking them to collaborate on a project together.
 Take the risk of staying home and allowing your business to thrive when nobody expects it to.